This looks like Neverwinter 3 and I am down

 only advice i have is to check the bestiary to read about monster resistances and be clever about yr damage types, also to make a real effort to interrupt enemy spellcasters.

-― denies the existence of dark matter (difficult listening hour), Saturday, 26 December 2015 19:54 (two years ago) Permalink
+― denies the existence of dark matter (difficult listening hour), Saturday, 26 December 2015 19:54 (three years ago) Permalink

 if you get the xpac - play it before finishing the main story. the game doesn't allow you to continue on from the main story end -- which is stupidly terrible.